How Long Does It Take To Get a New Debit Card? Debit Card Replacement Process Explained

 How Long Does It Take To Get a New Debit Card?

-The debit card delivery time frame varies depending on the issuer’s internal procedures.
-Most issuers don’t produce cards at their branches, in which case the card needs to be printed at an external location, personalized, tested, and then shipped, which can take time.
+The time it takes for a new debit card to arrive varies depending on the issuer’s internal procedures.
+You probably can’t get a new debit card at the bank or on the same day, though, as the card needs to be printed at an external location, personalized, tested, and then shipped, which can take time.

 Typically, the new debit card will arrive via mail in seven to ten days.
 If you pay for expedited delivery, you will receive it in about two to three days.